Armies Battles and Sieges Colours and Standards

 Akershusiske Regiment

-1676 A less reliable source notes: blue coat with yellow facings, green trimming and white buttons As well as dark blue breeches, grey stockings, ankle shoe and leather cap with red top.
+An unreliable source states blue coat with yellow facings, green trimming and white buttons. as well as dark blue breeches, grey stockings, ankle shoes and a leather cap with a red top.

 1683 Grey coat